DanielEven/Controller-To-Keyboard/README.md

 # Controller-To-Keyboard🎮⌨

+> :warning: **The use of the software is at your own risk:** espacially using high game controller vibration rates. <br />

 This is a program to use a game controller as a keyboard, written in c++ using the windows API.<br />
 The program uses the _Xipnut.h_ library in order to get inputs from the game controller.
 The program uses _windows.h_ in order to simulate to keyboard pressing.
 ## How to use the program